 WE INCREASE UNDERSTANDING

-While there are over a quarter of the population in the UK who own dogs; there are a lot of misconceptions about how to meet their needs.
-At MAD for Dogs, we work hard to increase understanding of the transformative input these animals have in our lives and how we can repay them by expanding our knowledge and learning to make their lives and ours the best they can be together.
+Did you know there are over a quarter of the population in the UK who own dogs?
+Despite this, there are a lot of misunderstandings about how to meet their needs.
+At MAD for Dogs, we work hard to increase the understanding of these animals.
+Having a dog can transform our lives, and we can repay them by learning ways to make their lives and ours the best they can be together.

-We blog about living with, improving, and supporting the lives of those dogs you share your life with, in a friendly and accessible way.
-Our resources explain key issues clearly – we don’t believe in complicating things unnecessarily.
-Plus, everything we do comes from a place of compassion and empathy.
+Whether you are living with PTSD, anxiety, depression or any other mental illness, we know the vital role your pet dogs play in your day to day life.
+We record podcasts and write blog posts about living with and enriching the lives of the dogs who support you (and us) in a friendly and accessible way.
+We don’t believe in complicating things unnecessarily, and everything we do comes from a place of compassion and empathy.

 MAD for Dogs Team